Ayton soars for last second alley-oop, Suns beat Clippers - WTMJ

 The Crowder-to-Ayton connection negated a Clippers rally that was led by Paul George, who had 26 points.

 George made a layup with 31 seconds left to give the Clippers a 101-100 lead for their first advantage since early in the third quarter.
-He added a 22-footer on their next offensive possession for a 103-102 lead.
+Booker responded with a jumper of his own with 27 seconds left.

 But there was a lot more action left.